AIRPORT ADMIN RTI DISCLOSURE

 (xv)

-The particulars of facilities available to citizens for obtaining information including the working hours of a library or reading room, if maintained for public use: All the relevant details are made available on the website of Kolkata Customs at https://www.kolkatacustoms.gov.in.
+The particulars of facilities available to citizens for obtaining information including the working hours of a library or reading room, if maintained for public use:

 (xvi)